wxsd-sales/peer-support-demo-app/README.md

 ### Support Groups

-The first page in the peer support app is the support groups page.
+The first page in the Peer Support Demo app is the support groups page.
 In this all the support groups that are active/ closed are displayed and you can view the details of the support group.

 ![Support Groups Page](assets/support_groups_page.jpg)